LancerStudio/lancer/README.md

 - Both `/` and `/index.html` in the browser map to `client/index.html`
 - Both `/product` and `/product/index.html` in the browser map to `client/product/index.html`

-However, there are protections.
+However, not everything is public.
 Files that start with an underscore cannot be accessed directly by the browser.
 JavaScript and CSS files cannot be accessed either unless they are specifically bundled by a tag (see next section).

-Applying this to the example:
+Applying this logic to the example:

-- `js/app.js` cannot be accessed unless a page has `<script bundle="/js/app.js"></script>`
+- `index.js` cannot be accessed unless a page has `<script bundle="/index.js"></script>`
 - `_layout.html` cannot be accessed because it starts with an underscore.